Auto clicker

 An auto clicker is a type of software or macro that can be used to automate the clicking of a mouse on a computer screen element.
 Some clickers can be triggered to repeat recorded input.

 Auto clickers can be as simple as a program that simulates mouse clicking.
 This type of auto clicker is fairly generic and will often work alongside any other computer program running at the time and acting as though a physical mouse button is pressed.

-More complex auto clickers can similarly be as general, but often are custom-made for use with one particular program and involve memory reading.
-Such auto clickers may allow the user to automate most or all mouse functions, as well as simulate a full set of keyboard inputs.
-Custom-made auto clickers may have a narrower scope than a generic auto clicker.
-Sometimes, an auto clicker may not deliver the amount of clicks as entered because of the limitations of the software it is being used on.

-Auto clickers are also called automation software programs, and may have features enabling response conditional reactions, as well as a keyboard.
+Auto clickers are also called automation software programs, and may have features enabling response conditional reactions, as well as a keyboard and mouse.

 Applications

 An auto clicker has different applications depending upon the type of task required to be automated.
 Following are a few examples where auto clickers are used.